Andaman and Nicobar Tourism

 Welcome to one of the world's best kept secrets - the Andaman Islands.
 Long shrouded in mystery and legend - the islands have just started to emerge on the independent traveler's list of must see places in the world.

 The Andaman Islands are located in the Bay of Bengal and form the western perimeter of the Andaman Sea.
 While the eastern fringes of the Andaman Sea have now become the playground of the rich and famous in Phuket and Langkawi, the Andaman Islands still retain the original wild and untamed character of this pocket of South East Asia.
 Measuring over 700 kms from north to south, including the inaccessible Nicobar Island chain, these 572 Islands of the archipelago are swathed in over 86% primary rainforest.
-Only 36 islands are inhabited to the day, comprising a mix of colourful mainland Indian settlers, residual refugee communities from Myanmar, and of course the aboriginal inhabitants of the Andamans.
+Only 36 islands are inhabited to the day, comprising a mix of colorful mainland Indian settlers, residual refugee communities from Myanmar, and of course the aboriginal inhabitants of the Andamans.

 Due to the government's strict controls and presence of a vigilant naval force, the added stigma of a former 'penal colony', and the untiring efforts of environmentalists, the Andamans still remain pristine and beautiful.

 The islands are breathtakingly beautiful.
 Tropical rainforest abound in rare and endemic species of flora and fauna.
 Cut off from the continent for thousands of years, many species have evolved a little differently from their mainland cousins.
 Hundreds of bird species make the islands a birders dream destination.
 Four out of five species of sea turtles, including the giant leatherback are found in the Andamans.
 Wild 'salties' (saltwater crocodiles) inhabit vast mangrove eco-systems keeping nature in balance.
-Butterflies and bugs - many still being mapped - add colour to the forest.
+Butterflies and bugs - many still being mapped - add color to the forest.

 Don those tanks of air, snap on that mask, and as you hear the hiss of the air regulator, slip below the surface into what is probably the final undiscovered frontier for scuba diving in South East Asia.

 Ever since Jacques Cousteau showcased the stunning underwater landscapes and marine life of this remote destination in his film, Andaman Islands: Invisible Islands in 1991, scuba divers have jumped at the rare chance of being able to dive in these unexplored waters.
 An explosion of fish life greets you at most dive sites, with both small and large species crowding out each other to take a peek at that uncommon scuba diver.
-Pelagics like sharks, mantas, and whales are frequent visitors to the more challenging sites such as Minerva, Invisible Banks, Campbell Shoal, Barren Island and Narcondam.
+Pelagic like sharks, mantas, and whales are frequent visitors to the more challenging sites such as Minerva, Invisible Banks, Campbell Shoal, Barren Island and Narcondam.

 The history of the Andaman and Nicobar Islands is not very well recorded and shrouded in mystery.
 Accounts relate that Marco Polo was among the first from the West to set foot on these islands.
 The fearless Marathas led by one of their admirals, Kanhoji Angre had his base on the islands in the early 18th century.
 From this strategic outpost, he attacked passing Portuguese, Dutch and English merchant vessels on their way to or from their colonies in the East Indies.
 Despite many efforts by the British and Portuguese naval forces, Kanhoji Angre was never defeated until his death in 1729.